SENr is pleased to recognise the Dairy Council as a Founding Partner.

 SENr has representation from many industry experts on its Board and Registration Committee.
 This includes Lead Performance Nutritionists from all four UK Institutes of Sport.

-On their websites, the English Institute of Sport (EIS), sportscotland Institute of Sport, Sport Wales and Sports Institute Northern Ireland have all pledged their on-going commitment to the Register:
+The English Institute of Sport (EIS), sportscotland Institute of Sport, Sport Wales and Sports Institute Northern Ireland have all pledged their on-going commitment to the Register:

 ‘The English Institute of Sport (EIS), one of the largest employers of nutritionists in the country, is set to show its support for the updated Sport and Exercise Nutrition Register (SENr) by ensuring all members of its Performance Nutrition team complete the new updated process for full registration within the next year.’
 (EIS Website, October 2013)